 The Organisation of Petroleum Exporting Countries (OPEC) met in Vienna today (Saturday, March 16) to fix prices for the next three months.

-The Organisation of Petroleum Exporting Countries (OPEC) met in Vienna today (Saturday, March 16) to fix prices for the next three months.
+Background: The Organisation of Petroleum Exporting Countries (OPEC) met in Vienna today (Saturday, March 16) to fix prices for the next three months.
 Hopes of a cut in current record oil prices were quickly dashed.

 At the beginning of the session, Saudi Arabian Oil Minister Sheikh Ahmed Zaki Yamani had said he would ask for a cut in prices to be considered.
 But emerging from the first session at OPEC headquarters, Sheikh Yamani declared jovially: "We are all in favour of higher prices."